Clarity-Digital-Twin/brain-go-brrr/CURRENT_SEIZURE_TRANSFORMER_DATAFLOW.md

 —

-## Key Facts (audited)
+## Key Facts (audited 2025-09-12 with line-by-line verification)
 - Wrapper preprocessing and post‑processing parameters match the OSS reference (threshold 0.8; kernel size 5; min duration 2 s; notch Q=30).
-- Dataset does NOT pad missing channels and does NOT guarantee 19 channels.
+- Dataset DOES pad missing channels with zeros to guarantee exactly 19 channels (lines 206-214 in tusz_detection_dataset.py).
-- TSE parsing is permissive and may include non‑seizure spans; labels are window‑level.
+- TSE parsing is dangerously permissive - accepts ANY 2-field line even without "seiz" label; WILL cause false positives.
 - Experiments import `wu_2025` directly and bypass wrapper preprocessing; training supervision differs from OSS segmentation.
 - Proxy clinical metrics available (`infra/eval/nedc_wrapper.py`), but experiments do not integrate NEDC scoring.
+- max_windows IS implemented and working (not a bug).

 —

 ## Gaps vs OSS Parity
 - Preprocessing in training: filters not applied (wrapper not used in training path).
 - Supervision: window‑level labels expanded to timesteps instead of true per‑timestep labels.
-- Channel policy: no strict 19‑channel enforcement or padding; potential mismatch with the model’s expected input shape.
-- TSE parsing: includes lines without “seiz” labels; introduces label noise risk.
+- TSE parsing: accepts ANY 2-field line (not just seizures); introduces massive label noise.
 - Architecture sourcing: experiments rely on external `wu_2025` import (local install), not an internal builder.
 - Metrics: experiments compute AUROC only; no FA/24h or official TAES scoring.